alessiorubicini/alessiorubicini.github.io/developer.md

 comments: false
 ---

-> “Creativity is intelligence having Fun.” - Albert Einstein
+> “Creativity is intelligence having fun.” - Albert Einstein

 The whole world depends on apps today.
 Every line of code we write feeds and drives the daily lives of millions of people in different ways.
 That's why I love developing apps: because they are the fuel of our digital life.